nigbinova/Spring-2022/README.md

 # CSCI-2170

-This repository includes the project I completed in CSCI 2170 - Computer Science II
+This repository includes the project I completed in CSCI 2170 - Computer Science II.

 The following directories include: